sictweb/dps945/notes/hypermedia-representation.md

 count | number | Item count being returned data | array of item(s) | Data items, each one includes a "links" collection

-More info:

 <br>

 <strong>Metadata properties, timestamp, version, and count</strong>

 As their name suggest, these properties provide useful information about the representation.

 "count" provides an easy top-level and calculation-free way for the requestor to determine how many items are in the collection.
-A "get one" will return "1" as the value.
-A "get all" will return zero or more as the value.
+A "get one" will return "1".
+A "get all" will return zero or more.

 "version" is programmer-provided, and can be an easy way to tell the requestor about the version number of the representation.